-This introduces us to a new territory: that of the mobilization of private resources, of private investments in the Global South based on the catalytic and mobilizing effect that new public funds may have if made available for development and climate by Europe.
+This introduces us to a new territory: the mobilisation of private resources; of private investments in the Global South based on the catalytic and mobilising effect that new public funds may have if made available for development and climate by Europe.
 And this also implies that the future budget of the European Union must significantly reinforce financing linked to the climate transition in developing countries.